HexedReaper/reapers-haven/README.md

 6. Deploy
     Your /dist folder is now a fully encrypted, client-side application.
 You can safely deploy this folder to Cloudflare Pages, GitHub Pages, Codeberg, or any other static host.

-# License & Usage
+# License & Usage Terms
-This project and its underlying engine are licensed under the **[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0)**.
+This engine operates under the **[CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0)**.
+Here is breakdown:

 **What this means:**
+- Adaptable
-* **[✓] Share & Adapt:** You are free to fork, copy, and modify this repository to build your own private vault.
+    Feel free to fork, hack, and modify this to perfectly suit your vault needs.
+- Keep it Open
-* **[✓] ShareAlike (Stays Open):** If you alter, build upon, or distribute this framework, you MUST release your version under this exact same license.
-You cannot make your modified engine closed-source.
+    If you share or build upon this, your version must remain under same license.
+No closing source code.
-* **[✗] NO Monetization (NonCommercial):** You may NOT use this code, layout, or logic for commercial purposes.
-This explicitly forbids selling the template, placing advertisements, locking features behind paywalls, or accepting donations based on this codebase.

-**[!]
-Mandatory Attribution Requirement:**
+- Non-Commercial Only
+    This is strictly for personal use.
+Selling template, injecting ads, paywalling content, or soliciting donations based on this code is strictly prohibited.
+- **Mandatory Attribution Requirement**
-I require credit as the main developer of the project's core functions and base engine.
+    I require credit as the main developer of projects core functions and base engine.
 If you fork, modify, or use this repository to build your own vault, you are legally required to provide visible credit.

-You can fulfill this requirement by keeping the original LICENSE file intact and adding the following statement to your project's `README.md` and/or website footer:
+    You can fulfill this requirement by keeping original LICENSE file intact and adding following statement to your project's `README.md` and/or website footer:

 > *"Core vault engine, encryption pipeline, and original architecture developed by [HexedReaper](https://github.com/HexedReaper)."*

-## [⚠️] ZERO Liability & "As-Is" Disclaimer
+## ZERO Liability & "As-Is" Disclaimer
 This engine is provided **strictly as-is**.
 By using, forking, or deploying this code, you accept 100% responsibility for your own data.

-* **No Data Recovery:** If you encrypt your vault and lose your `.vaultpass`, your data is mathematically gone.
+* **No Data Recovery:** If you encrypt your vault and lose your `.vaultpass`, your data is gone.
 I cannot help you.
 PageCrypt cannot help you.
 * **No Tech Support:** I am not responsible for broken builds, misconfigured symlinks, or accidental deletions of your private repositories.
-* **Zero Liability:** Under no circumstances will the author be held liable for any data loss, security breaches, server costs, or damages arising from the use of this engine.
+* **Zero Liability:** Under no circumstances will the author be held liable for any data loss, security breaches, server costs, or damages arising from use of this engine.

 **Back up your unencrypted `src/` files securely.** You have been warned. (ಠ_ಠ)

-# [!]
-Rules of the Haven (Code of Conduct)
+# Disclaimers & Community Code

-This repository provides the engine for a strictly private, encrypted vault.
-If you are interacting with this repository (opening issues, submitting pull requests, or forking), you are expected to follow these fundamental rules.
+This repository is the engine for a private, encrypted vault.
+By interacting with this project - whether through issues, pull requests, or forks—you agree to abide by these rules:

-## 1. [✗] NO Corporate/Monetization BS
+## 1. NO Corporate/Monetization BS
-This is a passion project built on the FOSS ethos.
-Do not open issues asking how to monetize this.
-Do not submit pull requests that add telemetry, ad-tracking, paywalls, or "premium" features.
-Any attempt to commercialize this engine will be immediately rejected and the user blocked.
-Read the `LICENSE`.
+This is passion project built strictly on FOSS principles.
+Dont open issues requesting monetization methods and dont submit pull requests that introduce telemetry, tracking, paywalls, or "premium" features.
+Any attempts to commercialize this engine will be rejected, and asociated user will be blocked.
+Refer to LICENSE for details.

-## 2. [🔒] Respect Privacy Context
+## 2. Respect Privacy Context
-The live version of Reaper's Haven is end-to-end encrypted for a reason.
+The live deployment of Reaper's Haven is end-to-end encrypted by design.
+To maintain this integrity:
-* Do **not** open issues asking for the vault password.
+* Do not request the vault password.
-* Do **not** ask for access to my personal private collections.
+* Do not solicit access to my private, personal collections.
-* Do **not** submit PRs attempting to bypass or weaken the PageCrypt security pipeline.
+* Do not submit PRs that attempt to weaken or bypass PageCrypt security pipeline.

-## 3. [✓] Core Engine Contributions are Welcome
+## 3. Contributing to the Core
-If you have a way to make the Astro build faster, the encryption script more secure, or the search script more efficient—we want it! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
+We welcome contributions that improve the engine's performance or security.
+If you find ways to optimize Astro build, make better encryption script, or enhance search efficiency, feel free to contribute:
-* Keep your code clean.
+* Ensure your code is clean and well-documented.
-* Explain *why* your PR improves the base engine.
+* Provide a clear explanation of why your PR improves core architecture.
-* Understand that any code you contribute will be bound by the same **CC BY-NC-SA 4.0** license.
+* Note that all contributions are subject to projects CC BY-NC-SA 4.0 license.

-## 4. [❖] Forking & Independence
+## 4. Forking & Personal Responsibility
-You are highly encouraged to fork this and build your own Haven.
-However, if your build breaks because of something you added to your private markdown files, that is on you.
-Support is only provided for the core engine architecture, not for your personal vault management.
+You are encouraged to fork this project to build your own Haven.
+However, please understand that I am not responsible for troubleshooting your custom setups.
+Support is limited strictly to core engine architecture - if your build fails due to modifications in your private markdown files or local configuration, that falls under your own management.

-## 5. Be a Decent Human
+## 5. Community Conduct
-No harassment, no spamming, no toxic behavior in the issues tab.
-Keep it technical, keep it focused, and respect the FOSS spirit. (⌐■_■)
+Keep all interactions in issues tab focused, technical, and constructive.
+Harassment, spam, and toxic behavior are not tolerated.
+Let’s respect FOSS and keep project environment healthy and productive.

-# [♥] Acknowledgments & Credits
+# ♥ Acknowledgments & Credits
-This project stands on the shoulders of some incredible open-source tools:
+This project stands on shoulders of some incredible open-source tools:
-* **[Astro](https://astro.build/):** The blazingly fast static site generator powering the core build.
+* **[Astro](https://astro.build/):** Powers the core build, providing speed and flexibility needed for static site engine.
-* **[PageCrypt (by Greenheart)](https://github.com/Greenheart/pagecrypt):** The underlying AES-GCM client-side encryption tool that makes the "Vault" possible.
-Without Samuel Plumppu's CLI rewrite of PageCrypt, this automated pipeline would not exist.
+* **[PageCrypt (by Greenheart)](https://github.com/Greenheart/pagecrypt):** Provides essential client-side AES-GCM encryption that makes "Vault" functionality possible.
+This project wouldn't have this level of automated piping without Samuel Plumppu’s specialized CLI rewrite.
-* **[Original PageCrypt](https://github.com/lupine-dev/PageCrypt):** The original browser-based encryption concept by Max Laumeister.
+* **[Original PageCrypt](https://github.com/lupine-dev/PageCrypt):** Acknowledgment goes to Max Laumeister for pioneering original browser-based encryption concept that laid groundwork for this approach